MunwarAli12/BookStore-Frontend/README.md

 Developed a full stack web application REST API book application that efficiently manages book data, encompassing four key parameters: book ID, author name, pages of book and title.The application seamlessly integrates CRUD (Create, Read, Update, Delete) operations, providing a streamlined approach to handling HTTP requests.

 Utilizing MongoDB as the database backend, the application ensures smooth execution of all operations.
 It consistently delivers appropriate HTTP status codes and responses to clients,ensuring robustness and efficiency in managing and manipulating server objects via the REST API.

+Below is an overview of the frontend and backend components, along with instructions on how to set up and run the application.

 ## Tech Stack
 - `Java`